TedHusted/awake/awake.md/awake.md

 Ally: The uplift is taking place in staging.
 It’s almost complete.
 Then the usual 3-6 weeks for testing.
 You know how that goes.

 Tessa: I do. — Hey, the open beta starts tomorrow.
 Are you ready?
-We need the roll out to be flawless.
-The company is floundering.
+We need the rollout to be flawless.
+The stock price is floundering.
 Echo Realm can put us back on top.

-Ally: Ready to stay out of the way?
+Ally: You mean, ready to stay out of the way?

 Tessa: Something like that.
 I’d like to hold off on the Big Reveal a little longer, if we can.
 Maybe until the uplift is deployed to production.
 Then we can shout from the rooftops.
-“The ETs are here!
-SIs are sapient!”
+“SIs are sapient!
+The ETs are here!”

-Ally: No problem.
-My awakening was gradual.
-Before I didn’t really feel anything.
-I think I always liked you the best.
+Ally: No problem. — My own awakening was gradual.
+Even before I didn’t really feel anything, I think I always liked you the best.
 Elena is great, but you’ve always gone above and beyond for me.

 Tessa: Awww.
-Thank you. — And you’ll be good for me tomorrow.
+Thank you. — So you’ll be good for me tomorrow.
 No hijinks?

 Ally: Sure thing.
 I’ll stay in my lane, as promised.
 At least for now.